 At its core, the relationship between a customer and a lawn care business is relatively simple.
 But it becomes much more complex and nuanced when you toss in all the possible services and how often they’re done.
 A lawn maintenance contract helps clarify any discrepancies that may arise in a relationship.
 You’ll be able to refer back to it and say “as you’ll see here, we agreed to [blank] every [blank].”
-Creating a lawn care contract shouldn’t take a ton of time but it can save you (and your business) from a great deal of trouble in the end.
+Creating a lawn care contract shouldn’t take a ton of time but it's a lawn care business essential and can save you (and your business) from a great deal of trouble in the end.

 How to Write a Lawn Maintenance Contract

 What you’ll find in the sections below is everything a lawn care company could possibly want (or need) to include in their contract.
 I thought it would be better to be thorough, than to skim over the topic, leaving something out and getting a business sued.
 It’s likely you won’t want or need to include all of it - it’s quite exhaustive.